FAQs for general visitors and members

 Yes.
-When our staffed sites re-open, they will be operating at a reduced visitor capacity to allow for effective social distancing, thereby maintaining public safety and abiding to the Cymru Wales core message of ‘Visit Wales, Safely’.
+We will be operating at a reduced visitor capacity to allow for effective social distancing, thereby maintaining public safety and abiding to the Cymru Wales core message of ‘Visit Wales, Safely’.

 For more information about how our ticketing system will work, please visit our FAQ page.

 Furthermore, some sites may see certain areas closed to visitors until further notice, for public health and safety reasons.

 How can I find out which sites you are planning to reopen and when?

 Please check our reopening update; we will continue to update this webpage and our social media channels with further information and re-opening announcements over coming weeks and months.

 Will your sites’ opening hours remain the same?